kurbatov/firmata4j/README.md

 device.stop(); // stop communication to the device
 ```

-Sending commands to the board may cause the device to emit different events.
+Sending commands to the board may cause the device to emit events.
-Registered listeners process events of the device asynchronously.
-You can add
+Registered listeners process the events asynchronously.
+You can add and remove
-and remove listeners along the way.
+listeners along the way.

 You can subscribe to events of the device or its pin.